What Are The Different Diamond Shapes & Settings?

 An extremely popular fancy-shape diamond, the Princess Cut is characterised by its stunning brilliance and unique style.
-With pointed corners and a distinct square shape, it is often referred to as a ‘square modified brilliant’.
-It‘s brilliance is given off through its step-modified Double French-cut crown and a series of unique, chevron shaped facets in the pavilion which create a distinct cross-shaped reflection when the stone is viewed directly through the table.
+With pointed corners and distinct square shape, it is often referred to as a ‘square modified brilliant’.
+Its brilliance is given off through its step-modified Double French-cut crown and a series of unique, chevron-shaped facets in the pavilion which create a distinct cross-shaped reflection when the stone is viewed directly through the table.

 Usually rectangular in shape, the Emerald Cut is unique because of its pavilion, which is cut with regular facets to create an unusual optical appearance.
 Its larger, open table highlights the clarity of a diamond, meaning the shape is more transparent and often requires a higher standard of clarity.

 A combination of the traditional round brilliant shape with the marquise cut, the shape emits nearly as much brilliance as the round.
 Their elongated shape is flattering on the hand and often appears larger than a round diamond of equal carat weight.

 Predominantly square, but sometimes rectangular, the Cushion Cut (also known as Pillow Cut) has rounded corners and larger facets to increase their brilliance.
 Its larger facets highlight the clarity of a diamond, meaning the Cushion Cut usually requires a higher standard of clarity than other cuts.